temple-acm/site/README.md

 Temple ACM's site is built off of the [MEAN](http://mean.io) stack, which basically uses javascript/json at every layer (browser, server and database).
 The technologies involved are as follows: [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/).

 ## Getting Source
-To download the source of the website, you'll need to [fork this repository](https://github.com/temple-acm/site/fork) abd use *git's clone feature*.
+To download the source code of the website, you'll need to [fork this repository](https://github.com/temple-acm/site/fork) abd use *git's clone feature*.
 That way, when you make changes you can submit a pull request to update the actual website.
 ```
 git clone git@github.com:/<YOUR GITHUB USER NAME>/site
 ```